sigurdga/django-by-errors/doc/index.rst

 says that you want to match the primary key field of the object.
 The primary key field is for all common cases the hidden auto-incremented numerical *id*.
 That is why we send in the ``object.id`` when using this to create the url.
-The other common way to address objects is to use a "slug", and we will have a look at that further down this document.
+The other common way to address objects is to use a *slug*, and we will have a look at that further down this document.

 When you have a look at the web browser now, you see by hovering the mouse over